Review us

 • Painkillers

-• Anti-anxiety medications – for treating chest pain linked with panic attacks.
+• Anti-anxiety medications: Used to treat chest pain associated with panic attacks.

-• Cardiac catheterisation – using stents or balloons to open clogged arteries.
+• Cardiac catheterization: Involves using stents or balloons to open clogged arteries.

 • Antacids: These neutralise acid, which can help relieve pain and inflammation in your oesophagus.

-• Rest: Avoid strenuous activities if possible until you feel better.
+• Rest: Avoid strenuous activities if possible until you start feeling better.

-• Avoiding triggers: Certain foods and drinks can trigger heartburn for some people—and that’s another reason why you’ll want to steer clear of them when experiencing chest pain related to GERD or heartburn.
+• Avoiding triggers: Some foods and drinks can trigger heartburn in certain individuals, so it’s advisable to avoid them when experiencing chest pain related to GERD.

 • Lifestyle changes.